DaGrapix/bi-transformer/README.md

 ## Running the model

-Make sure your repository has the following form:
+Before running, make sure your repository has the following structure:
 ```{bash}
 +---Dataset/
 +---LIPS/